rjury-sumo/sumo-telegraf-agent/docs/env_vars.md

 # env vars
-Runtime container variables allow you to run potentially  container instances with custom config.
+Runtime container variables allow you to run container instances with custom config set in the orchestration environment.
 Default values for env vars are defined in entrypoint.sh

-## Env vars mandatory
+## env vars mandatory
-- SUMO_URL
+- SUMO_URL - the http endpoint address to post metric data to.

 ## env vars optional
 This container is designed to send some extra contextual information with the default metric dimensions.